This is the multi-page printable view of this section. Click here to print.

 |

-| Repository | File Storage | Data Storage | 1 TB |
+| repository | File Storage | Data storage | 1 TB |

-- Technical Support Guide Page: https://www.samsungsds.com/kr/support/support_tech.html
+- Technical Support Information Page: https://www.samsungsds.com/kr/support/support_tech.html

 - Technical support request email: brightics.cs@samsung.com